deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: contour.is_quadratic

-   Whether the contour should be interpretted as a set of quadratic or cubic splines.
+   Whether the contour should be interpreted as a set of quadratic or cubic splines.
 Setting this value has the side effect of converting the point list to the appropriate format.